Anescoo/projet-dev-b3/front/lib/clean.md

 - features
   - f1
     - data
-      - datasource
+      - datasource : get external data from api or localstorage
-      - models
+      - models : convert the json data to an entity
-      - repo
+      - repo : impl of domain repos
     - domain : business logic of the app
-      - entities: data type and class eg model
+      - entities: data type and class
       - repository * abactract , contract
-      - usecase * bridge between layer eg signin , login
+      - usecase * bridge between layer eg signin , login : represent the flow of data to and from entity
     - presentation
       - bloc * state management
       - pages